Terms and Conditions of Purchase

 2.4 Upon the acceptance or deemed acceptance of each Order by Supplier, a separate contract of sale (Contract) will arise.
 Each Contract will comprise the accepted Order and these Terms.
 If there is any inconsistency between these Terms and another provision in a Contract then the other provision will prevail over these Terms only to the extent of the inconsistency.

-2.6 Supplier must supply Products to Bayer in accordance with the relevant Order.
+2.6 Supplier must supply Products or Services to Bayer in accordance with the relevant Order.

 3. Price and Payment

-3.1 Bayer must pay the Price for Products delivered to it within 30 days from the end of the month of the date of Supplier’s invoice.
-The applicable Price will be the Price current at the time of acceptance or deemed acceptance of the relevant Order by Supplier, provided that if Supplier reduces its prices for any Products between the date of acceptance or deemed acceptance of the relevant Order and the date of dispatch, the Price valid at the date of dispatch will apply.
-The Price includes the cost of wrapping, packing, cartons and crating unless specifically stated otherwise in the relevant Order.
+3.1 Bayer will pay the Price for Products or Services delivered to it to the Supplier within 45 days after receipt of a valid tax invoice from the Supplier.
+The applicable Price will be the Price current at the time of acceptance or deemed acceptance of the relevant Order by Supplier, provided that if Supplier reduces its prices for any Products or Services between the date of acceptance or deemed acceptance of the relevant Order and the date of dispatch, the Price valid at the date of dispatch will apply.
+The Price of Products includes the cost of wrapping, packing, cartons and crating unless specifically stated otherwise in the relevant Order.

-3.2 Bayer may withhold payment of the Price under any Contract for Products which do not comply with Supplier’s obligations under clause 4.1 and 4.3 or Supplier’s warranties under clause 5.1 or are otherwise defective, and may set-off any amounts owed by Supplier to Bayer under any Contract or these Terms against the Price payable by Bayer under any Contract.
+3.2 Bayer may withhold payment of the Price under any Contract for Products or Services which do not comply with Supplier’s obligations under clause 4.1 and 4.3 or Supplier’s warranties under clause 5 or are otherwise defective, and may set-off any amounts owed by Supplier to Bayer under any Contract or these Terms against the Price payable by Bayer under any Contract.

-3.3 The Price and any other payments by Bayer to Supplier under these Terms or any Contract are to be made in Australian currency and will be made by bank draft made payable to Supplier or, at Supplier’s option, direct deposit into an Australian bank account notified by Supplier in writing at least 2 Business Days prior to the due date.
+3.3 The Price and any other payments by Bayer to Supplier under these Terms or any Contract are to be made in Australian currency and will be made by direct deposit into an Australian bank account notified by Supplier in writing at least 7 Business Days prior to the due date of payment.

 3.5 Each party agrees to do all things that may be necessary to enable or assist the other party to claim any input tax credit, adjustment or refund in relation to GST paid or payable in respect of any supply made under or in connection with these Terms or any Contract.
 A party is not obliged to make a payment if the other party does not provide a valid tax invoice.